What Are Mortgage Servicing Rights?

 What do these third-party mortgage servicers do?
 They handle the day-to-day tasks involved with your mortgage.
 A mortgage servicer may do a number of things, including servicing assets such as the following: handling monthly payments (and the statements associated with them), managing mortgage insurance fees, allocating principal and interest in your mortgage payments, managing property taxes and escrow funds and more.
 The mortgage servicing company may also reconcile defaults and foreclose on properties.

 You, the borrower, won't face any specific payment changes – your payments just to the mortgage servicing company.
 However, as the borrower, you may not get to choose the company that actually services your loan.

 Ready to learn more?
 Visit the Rocket Mortgage learning center to learn details about servicing your mortgage.

 See What You Qualify For

 What Is The Secondary Mortgage Market And How Does It Work?

 Mortgage Basics - 4-minute read

-Are you considering purchasing a loan for a house?
-Learn more about the secondary mortgage market and how it will affect your mortgage.
+Are you considering getting a loan for a house?
+Learn more about how the secondary mortgage market works and how the loan market will affect your mortgage.